devtest2026/hiring-test/README.md

 ---

-## 🛠️ Open Task: Crypto Payment Gateway
+## 🛠️ Open Test Task: Crypto Payment Gateway

-> **This is an open development task.** The platform currently has Premium ($50) and Elite ($99) subscription plans with Pay buttons on the Subscription page, but no payment backend or admin system.
+> **This is an open test development task.** The platform currently has Premium ($50) and Elite ($99) subscription plans with Pay buttons on the Subscription page, but no payment backend or admin system.
 We are looking for a developer to implement this end-to-end.

 ### What already exists